-The thin output wires from the transformer only carry 8 volts and are therefore safe to handle.
+The thin output wires from the transformer only carry 8 volts and therefore safe to handle.
 Voltages inside the transformer are dangerous so the transformer case should not be unscrewed or opened.

-When the rotary switch on the control box is turned fully anti-clockwise the motor is off.
-One click of the switch clockwise is 33.3 rpm - The second click clockwise is 45rpm
+The switch box is designed such that when the rotary switch on the front of the control box is turned fully anticlockwise the motor is off.
+One click of the switch clockwise is 33.3 rpm and the second click clockwise is 45rpm.

-NOTE: The speed should only be finally set or checked with the cartridge dragging on a centre track of a record as the drag affects speed setting.
+NOTE: The speed can only be finally set or checked with the cartridge dragging on a centre track of a record as the drag affects speed setting.